pachterlab/scRNA-Seq-TCC-prep/README.md

+The methods implemented in the code in this repository have been superseded by the [kallisto|bustools](http://kallistobus.tools) workflow.

 # Single-cell RNA-Seq TCC prep

 This repository contains scripts needed to generate transcript compatibility count (TCC) matrices from single-cell RNA-Seq data.
 Included is error-correction of barcodes, collapsing of UMIs and pseudoalignment of reads to a transcriptome to obtain transcript compatibility counts.
 The scripts utilize [kallisto](http://pachterlab.github.io/kallisto) for pseudoalignment.